-Japanese eagle tattoos tend to emphasize the talons of the eagle, one or both of which can sometimes be placed on a dragon’s body or in front of a dragon to signify pre-eminence.
+Japanese eagle tattoos tend to emphasize the talons of the eagle, one or both of which can sometimes be placed on a dragon’s body or in front of a dragon tattoo to signify pre-eminence.

-With a little bit of ying and yang thrown into the mix, these animals can be placed together in a single tattoo to symbolize the idea that any great leader must have both strength and wisdom.
+With a little bit of yin and yang thrown into the mix, these animals can be placed together in a single tattoo to symbolize the idea that any great leader must have both strength and wisdom.

-The eagle looks stunning in the Japanese tattoo style, and makes for a show stopping piece.
+The eagle looks stunning in the Japanese tattoo style, and makes for a show-stopping piece

 - Graphic Eagle Tattoos